SambaGal/EarSketchProjects/README.md

 # EarSketchProjects

 [EarSketch](https://earsketch.gatech.edu/earsketch2/)
-Put the code into the console.
+Put the code into the skript editor.

 Hit Run to load into Daw

 Repo contains: